Predictions for 2018 and Beyond

 The challenge will be in how to address the many millions of people who formerly did routine jobs.
 A guaranteed basic income is often proposed but it will require significant tax increases to companies and the middle class.
 Will the tax increase need to be so large as to kill incentive to work?
 Will it kill more jobs?
 Encourage the so-called “welfare mentality?”

 Another proposal is job rationing a la France’s 35-hour work week.
 But that lowers the quality of our goods and services.
 For example, today, the best cardiologists are so in demand, they may see patients evenings and weekends.
 The worst may have trouble filling 20 hours a week.
 Under job rationing, more people would see worse cardiologists.

 More valid hiring.
-Resumes, interviews, and references are notoriously invalid predictors of job performance and have been accused of racial bias.
+Resumes, interviews, and references are notoriously invalid predictors of job performance.
 So we’ll see more simulation-centric, asynchronous interviewing: In the comfort of one’s home, in front of their webcam, job applicants will see the interviewer’s questions, mainly simulations of the job’s common difficult tasks.
 The answers will be recorded for the employer to review.

 The gigification of America.
 The growing cost of mandated benefits when hiring an American full-time is fueling the increased conversion of full-time benefited jobs to temp gigs.
 This trend will continue.

 What won’t change is what employers seek for well-paying jobs: tech-plus, reasoning skills, and emotional solidity.

 Medicare for all.
 Notwithstanding the current retracement, the nation is moving inexorably to single-payer health care.
 This will create challenges in cost and access because many of the newly “covered” will have high health care needs but limited ability to pay.
 One way this will be addressed is accelerated replacement of high-priced MDs with physician assistants, anesthesiology assistants, physical therapy assistants, etc.